mishelashala/blog/003-encapsulation.md

 This doesn't change the value returned by `getApiKey` because the value it references is not on the object itself, but in a scope.

-The trick is to think of objects in terms of modules.
+## Setters: update internal state

-The object/module exposes us an interface to work with, so we don't have to worry about its internals.
+The object/module exposes us an interface to work with, so we don’t have to worry about its internals.

 If we need to change an internal state then the object should expose us a mechanism on the api to do so.